ShreckedTO/nerw/README.md

 Returns a clone of the network<br />

 # Distribution
+### Note: This feature is not currently part of the public release
 Putting your network to use has never been easier!
 Just use the ``Network.export`` method, and write it's contents to a file.
 You're already almost there!
 Now just add your generated file as a script in your html page or require it in node.js, and you can call it from the ``ExportedNetwork.activate`` method.
 ```js
 var fs = require("fs");